 If your vacation lands you in Peru’s bustling capital city of Lima, the Central Plaza is a must-see.
 It features some of the oldest and most impressive historical architecture in the country that dates back to the 16th century.
 You can check out the multiple museums, cathedrals, and colonial buildings on your own or sign up for a free guided tour of the area.
 Be sure to stop by the Presidential Palace, where you can watch the ceremonial changing of the guard that takes place everyday at around 11:45 AM.
 There’s so much to see here in historic Lima, so staying for a few days is highly recommended!
 If easy sightseeing is your jam, add Lima’s main plaza to your Custom Top 10.

 Perched on a scenic hill overlooking the city of Cusco is the former Incan fortress of Sacsayhuaman.
-You can book a tour here to learn about its history more fully or go the self-guided route to wander at your own pace.
+You can book a tour here to learn about its history more in-depth.
+Alternatively, you may go on a self-guided route and wander at your own pace.
 You can take a taxi to the ruins or walk 30 minutes directly there from the Plaza de Armas on a designated path that takes you past the iconic Cristo Blanco statue.
 So you’ll actually be seeing two cultural sites in one go!
 This is an easy adventure for your Tripio Custom Itinerary if you’re looking for ways to acclimate to the altitude.

 -Rachael Grow, Tripio Guru